ovh/docs/pages/platform/serving-engine/00_CONCEPTS_namespaces/guide.en-au.md

 ---
 ## Definition

-**Namespaces** in a **serving engine project** are organization entities for your models.
+**Namespaces** in a **ML Serving project** are organization entities for your models.
 It allows user to simply classify their models depending on their needs by attaching them to an existing namespace.

 Each namespace is linked to an **object storage container** of the same **public cloud** project where users can upload their serialized machine